aht/aht/README.md

 ### Hi there 👋

-😄 I'm a engineering & data science leader with 10+ years of experience and 7+ granted patents.
-I built innovative tools to democratize data science for enterprise at Arimo (a startup named top data science by FastCompany) and at Panasonic.
+😄 I'm a software engineere & data scientist.
+I built innovative tools to democratize data science for enterprise at Arimo (a top-ranked data science per FastCompany) and now at Panasonic.

+💬 Ask me about DL/ML/dataviz & distributed system

 🌱 I’m looking to collaborate on SWE/ML/data for social good

 🌱 I’m currently learning about real-time data architecture, AI/tech ethics, EV/battery, sustainability

 💬 How to reach me: [@climate_dad](twitter.com/climate_dad)

-💬 Ask me about DL/ML/dataviz & distributed system

 😄 Pronouns: he/him